Riding Tips for Twisty Roads

-The Dragon creates an ideal environment in which to examine common mistakes and how to avoid them based upon good-practice riding theory, control techniques and of course a measure of lived experience.
-This material pertains more to the novice or infrequent Deals Gap rider, but even experienced riders might appreciate a review of the basics.
+Technical roads like the Tail of the Dragon create an ideal environment to look at common mistakes and how to avoid them based on best-practice riding theory, control techniques, and of course a measure of lived experience.
+Novice riders and those who infrequently encounter tight twisties may find this most useful, but even experienced riders might appreciate a reminder.

 Understand Where You Are Riding

-Many have seen the degree of difficulty scales in skiing and mountain bike riding, those symbols that denote “beginner” or “expert” areas.
-Well, consider Deals Gap a double-black-diamond run; in other words, a significant degree of difficulty rating.
-This is not suggesting that you cannot ride the road safely under any circumstances; of course, you can.
+Many have seen the degree of difficulty scales in skiing and mountain bike riding, those symbols denote “beginner” or “expert” areas.
+Well, consider technical roads like The Dragon much like a double-black-diamond run; in other words, having a significant degree of difficulty rating.
+This is not to say that you cannot ride the road safely under any circumstances; of course, you can.
 However, the pace must be commensurate with your skill level and motorcycle cornering clearance.
-Also, this is a very popular road for all motorsports enthusiasts, not just motorcycles.
-Expect sports car clubs and standard or exotic cars to likewise traverse the twisty bits.

 Do the Prep Work